-A thyroid and parathyroid ultrasound is an imaging test to check the thyroid gland and parathyroid glands .
-A thyroid ultrasound can help measure the size and shape of the thyroid gland, but it cannot tell how well the thyroid gland is working.
+A thyroid and parathyroid ultrasound is a type of imaging test.
+It checks the thyroid gland and parathyroid glands .
+A thyroid ultrasound can help measure the size and shape of the thyroid gland.
+But it can't tell how well the thyroid gland is working.
 Ultrasound also may be used to check the four parathyroid glands that lie behind or next to the thyroid.

-The thyroid gland makes a hormone called thyroxine that controls how fast the body converts food into energy (metabolism).
-Parathyroid hormone (PTH) is made by the parathyroid glands and controls the amount of calcium and phosphorus in the blood.
+The thyroid gland makes a hormone called thyroxine.
+This hormone controls how fast the body converts food into energy (metabolism).
+Parathyroid hormone (PTH) is made by the parathyroid glands.
+It controls the amount of calcium and phosphorus in the blood.

-During a thyroid and parathyroid ultrasound, a small handheld instrument called a transducer is passed back and forth over the neck to form a picture of the thyroid gland and parathyroid glands.
+During a thyroid and parathyroid ultrasound, a small handheld device called a transducer is passed back and forth over the neck.
+This makes a picture of the thyroid gland and parathyroid glands.